Chapter 1: "First Impressions"

-"That is well with me just be home before dark, it gets scary in these parts of town."
-He walked off laughing with his friends with the finest robe.
+"Good for you.
+Just be home before dark.
+It gets scary in these parts of town," he said in a condescending voice.
+He walked off laughing with his friends wearing his striped toga.

 "So now you admit your error?"
-I said softly.
+I asked softly.

 "Well yes…I have not seen you since I pushed you into the cold baths.
-You should have seen your expression."
-He joked.
+You should have seen your expression!"
+He let out a laugh.

-"That was funny," I said sarcastically.
+"That was so funny," I said with a dry laugh.
 "But really who are you?"

 "A twin?
 You must have met my brother Julius."

-"He did not seem to be as light-hearted as you as in playing practical jokes," I said sourly.
+"He did not seem to be as light-hearted as you as in playing practical jokes," I replied.